All blog posts

 = (Total Past Sales) + [(Avg Order Value) * (Avg Number of Orders) * Max(0, (Avg Tenure - Current Tenure))]

 Easy, right!?
-We’ll break each component down in the following section to make sure we have a thorough understanding as well as double-check our assumptions.
+We’ll break each component down in the following section to make sure we have a thorough understanding of how to calculate Customer Lifetime Value, as well as double-check our assumptions.

 Aside: How is this calculation of CLV different from Shopify's Customer Lifetime Value blog post from a while back?
 Shopify's CLV is calculated on at a segmented level based on RFM scores (Recency, Frequency, Monetary), with a simplified guide and walkthrough using Shopify exports and spreadsheets.
 It's a more top-down approach based on different RFM segments.
 Our CLV calculation, in contrast, is a more bottoms-up approach that calculates CLV at an individual level (albeit using some top-down averages) and doesn't require any initial segmentation.
 Both work fine, the key is understanding the different components and assumptions being made.